ironbay/riptide/docs/web/src/markdown/overview.md

 * * *

-## The same data model — everywhere
+## One data model — everywhere

-Traditional frameworks require you to think about your data as objects in your application, relational tables in your database, events in your message queue and all the transformations to go from one to another.
+Traditional frameworks require you to think about your data in numerous ways:
+- Objects in your application
+- Relational tables in your database
+- Events in your message queue

 Riptide represents all of your data as one big tree no matter where you are: server, client or database